JuliaOcean/Climatology.jl/docs/src/API.md

-## Data Access
+## Path Variables

 The gridded fields used in the ECCO examples can be retrieved from [ecco-group.org](https://ecco-group.org/products.htm) and, for the `ECCOv4r2` estimate, from [Harvard Dataverse](https://dataverse.harvard.edu) or [zenodo.org](https://zenodo.org).
 Two monthly climatologies (`ECCOv4r2` and `OCCA`) are also readily available using the `Julia` artifact system as explained below.
 These can be relatively large files, compared to the package codes, so they are handled `lazily` (only downloaded when needed).
+More files are handled in similar fashion.

 | Artifact path | File Type  | Download Method |
 |:----------------|:----------------:|-----------------:|